prantlf/plural-rules/README.md

 getPluralFormForCardinal('cs', 2) // Returns "few";   "2 soubory"
 getPluralFormForCardinal('cs', 5) // Returns "other"; "5 souborů"

+// Returns a localized message for the specified locale and cardinal. localizeMessage('en', 'fileCount', 3) // Returns "3 files" localizeMessage('cs', 'fileCount', 3) // Returns "3 soubory"

+// Returns a localized message for the specified locale and cardinal. function localizeMessage (locale, messageKey, cardinal) {
+  const pluralForm = getPluralFormForCardinal(locale, cardinal)
+  const messageFormat = messages[locale][messageKey][pluralForm]
+  return messageFormat.replace('{0}', cardinal)
+}
+// Localized messages organized by locales and message keys. const messages = {
+  en: {
+    fileCount: {
-// English: "one"   - singular
+      one:   '{0} file', // singular
-//          "other" - plural
+      other: '{0} files' // plural
+    }
+  },
+  cs: {
+    fileCount: {
-// Czech:   "one"   - singular
+      one:   '{0} soubor',  // singular
-//          "few"   - plural for 2-4 items
+      few:   '{0} soubory', // plural for 2-4 items
-//          "other" - plural for 5+ items
+      other: '{0} souborů'  // plural for 5 and more items }
+  }
+}
 ```

 ## Installation and Getting Started